RubyBarSchool/RubyBarSchool/README.md

 # About Me

-##   Accept responsibility for your life.
-Know that it is you who will get you where you want to go, no one else. – Les Brown
+## To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment. – Ralph Waldo Emerson
 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rubybarschool&show_icons=true&theme=transparent)